 How to Create a Distribution List in Gmail

-The process is straightforward and requires just three steps.
+The process of creating a distribution list in Gmail is straightforward and requires just three steps.

 Step 1: Open Google Contacts